tum-lkn/IRSA_4_5G/README.md

-Multi-Channel Adaptation of IRSA
+The simulation code used in the paper "System Level Integration of Irregular Repetition Slotted ALOHA for Industrial IoT in 5G New Radio" by H. Murat Gürsu, M. Cagatay Moroglu, Mikhail Vilgelm, Federico Clazzer, Wolfgang Kellerer for the PIMRC 2019 Istanbul.

+Firstly we explain the re-used code.

 IRSA algorithm is taken from https://github.com/afcuttin/irsa, which includes the files: LICENSE, generateTwins.m, irsa.m, sampleIrsaScript.m and sic.m.

 Functions:

-- irsa.m calculates the normalized load,the normalized throughput and Packet Loss Rate by using single channel, with a given parameters  "sourceNumber, randomAccessFrameLength, packetReadyProb, maxRepetitionRate, simulationTime, maxIter".
+- irsa.m calculates the normalized load,the normalized throughput and packet loss Rate by using single channel, with given parameters "sourceNumber, randomAccessFrameLength, packetReadyProb, maxRepetitionRate, simulationTime, maxIter".
 Note: We updated this function by adding two more degree distribution.

 - GenerateTwins.m return the MAC frame includes twins.